robenkleene/hipster-software/beyond-xcode.md

 # Why Fuzzy Finders?

 > Not all abstract interfaces can outperform a well-designed visual interface.
 (Just look at the amount of typing airline counter personnel have to do with their steam-powered computers to make a simple change.)
 LaunchBar is well-designed, quick, and depends on you to form your own abbreviations, sharply reducing the memory burden.
 I haven't performed or reviewed a stopwatch test, but LaunchBar should be able to outperform a visual interface for complex, repetitive switching sequences by an expert user.
 -- *Bruce Tognazzini, AskTog, January, 2004*

-Author of the initial *The Apple Human Interface Guidelines* in 1978.
+Author of the original *The Apple Human Interface Guidelines* in 1978.

 ---